-3. Uncertainties in Phosphorus Inventory
+3 Uncertainties in the phosphorus inventory

-The large range of projected global phosphorus (P) fluxes to the ocean from sediments or weathering (Fig. 2a) leads to uncertainties in future P inventories by up to 60% of the present-day value until the year 5000 (Fig. 2b).
+The large range of projected global P fluxes to the ocean from sediments or weathering (Fig. 2a) leads to uncertainties in future P inventories by up to 60% of the present-day value until the year 5000 (Fig. 2b).
 All simulations show negligible differences in atmospheric CO2 concentrations and hence undergo a similar climate development.
-Maximum CO2 concentrations of 2200 ppmv were reached in the year 2250 and then declined to 1100 ppmv by the year 5000, comparable to results from Clark et al. (2016).
+Maximum CO_2 concentrations of 2200 ppmv were reached in the year 2250 and then declined to 1100 ppmv by the year 5000, comparable to results from Clark et al. (2016).